gvwilson/thirdbit/src/fiction/santas/index.md

 as the biggest, beardiest santa Finner had ever seen came downstairs and wrapped his arms around Gran-Granna Tumbly in a number three hug.[^number-three-hug]
-To Finner's complete surprise the barded santa started crying.
+To Finner's complete surprise the bearded santa started crying.

 [^number-three-hug]: Both arms, full wrap, strong squeeze for two or three heartbeats depending on how bad things are.